-Many people who are looking to buy a new house can qualify for various loan programs, but they don't have a lot of cash to put up a down payment.
-Below are a few straightforward ways to put together a down payment
+Many people who are looking to buy a new house can qualify for various loan programs, but they don't have much to put up a down payment.
+Below are a few methods that will help you get together a down payment

-Ask for help from generous family members.
-Many homebuyers are sometimes lucky enough to receive down payment assistance from gracious parents and other family members who are anxious to help them get into their first home.
-Your family members may be happy at the chance to help you reach the milestone of having your own home.
+Ask for a gift from family.
+Many buyers are often lucky enough to receive help with their down payment help from gracious parents and other family members who are prepared to help get them in their first home.
+Your family members may be pleased to help you reach the goal of buying your first home.

-The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays a significant role in helping low to moderate-income families qualify for mortgages.
-An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) aids individuals who need to get home financing.
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in assisting low and moderate-income Americans qualify for mortgage loans.
+Part of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) aids individuals who need to get home financing.

-Interest rates with an FHA loan are generally the market interest rate, but the down payment for an FHA loan will be below those of conventional mortgages, although these loans come with current interest rates.
-Closing costs can be included in the mortgage, while the down payment can be as low as 3% of the purchase price.
+Interest rates with an FHA loan are generally the market interest rate, but the down payment for an FHA loan will be below those of conventional loans.
+Closing costs can be included in the mortgage, while your down payment can be as low as 3 percent of the total.

 - Piggy-back loans